Safeguarding

 Our Deputy Designated Safeguarding Lead is our Assistant Headteacher and SENCO, Katie Marshall.

-If you have a safeguarding concern, please contact these key members of staff via the school.
+please contact these key members of staff via the school office.
 You can also find information and report a concern here:

 https://www.essex.gov.uk/report-a-concern-about-a-child